eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

     <figcaption>Figure 1.
 Alibaba issue Underlay routes flap affecting Overlay SRv6 routes <figcaption>
 </figure>

 To solve this issue, we need to introduce Prefix Independent Convergence (PIC) to FRR/SONiC.
 PIC concept is described in IEFT https://datatracker.ietf.org/doc/draft-ietf-rtgwg-bgp-pic/.
 It is not a BGP feature, but a RIB/FIB feeature on the device.
-PIC has two basic concept, PIC core and PIC edge.
+PIC has two basic concepts, PIC core and PIC edge.
 The following HLD focuses on PIC edge's enhancement https://datatracker.ietf.org/doc/draft-ietf-rtgwg-bgp-pic/.
 This HLD is outline an approach which could prevent BGP load balancing updates from being triggered by IGP load balancing updates, a.k.a PIC core approach for the recursive VPN route support.

 Note:
 - This HLD only focus on recursive VPN routes support.
 Since SONiC doesn't have MPLS VPN support in master, the testing would focus on EVPN and SRv6 VPN only.